pulumi/docs/content/docs/intro/concepts/config.md

 First, your config.

 1. You will need to remove all encypted secrets from your current config using `pulumi config rm` or by removing them by hand from the `.yaml` file (you saved them to `config.json` above).
-2. Then copy the lines above (`encyptionsalt` or `secretsprovider`+`encryptedkey`) from the `temp` stack into your primary stack (replacing the existing corresponding lines).
+2. Then copy the lines above (`encryptionsalt` or `secretsprovider`+`encryptedkey`) from the `temp` stack into your primary stack (replacing the existing corresponding lines).
 3. Save that, and then run `pulumi config set --secret <key> <value>` for each of the secret config values you removed, using the values from `config.json`.

 Next, your state.

 1. Open `stack.json` and find the `secrets_providers` section.
 2. Based on the output of your `Pulumi.temp.yaml` pick from these options:
-    * For `encyrptionsalt` set `"type": "passphrase",` and replace the contents of the `state` with `"salt": "<value>"`.
+    * For `encryptionsalt` set `"type": "passphrase",` and replace the contents of the `state` with `"salt": "<value>"`.
     * For `secretsprovider`+`encryptedkey` set `"type": "cloud"` and replace the contents of the `state` with `"url": "<value>"` and `"encryptedkey": "<value>"` respectively.
     * For Pulumi Service secrets-provider, set `"type": "service"` and replace the contents of the `state` with `"url"`, `"owner"`, `"project"` and `"stack"` as appropriate for your existing stack.

 Save your `stack.json` with those changes, then run `pulumi stack import < stack.json` to import it into your Pulumi stack.

 You should now be able to run `pulumi preview` and see no proposed changes.
-Your configuration secrets and state files are now encyrpted using the new secrets provider.
-You can remove the `stack.json` and `config.json` files to ensure the plain text of the secrets is no longer available, as well as remove the temporarary stack (`pulumi stack rm temp`).
+Your configuration secrets and state files are now encrypted using the new secrets provider.
+You can remove the `stack.json` and `config.json` files to ensure the plain text of the secrets is no longer available, as well as remove the temporary stack (`pulumi stack rm temp`).